KAfable/Graphs/notes.md

 - it explores each node that are X distance from the origin node, before moving to X + 1 distance
 - does not re-explore or re-search nodes so it never revisits nodes
 - useful in social networking applications for finding mutual friends

+## Graph Problems

+1. Dense or sparse?
+2. Cyclic or Acyclic?
+3. Where are the nodes or edges?